nicitaacom/23_store/dev_readme.md

 # What in this docs?

-- how to find docs "how to implement/use something or how something work"
+- How to find docs "how to implement/use something or how something work"
-- tasks (TODO) for this project
+- Tasks (TODO) for this project
-- problem that this site solve
+- Problem that this site solve
-- site
+- Site
-- how to add docs
+- How to add docs

 <br/>